jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 > **Exercise:** Use the hostnamectl command to change your systems hostname to itmo-556 (or your class name).
 Now close your shell and reopen it--what do you see?

 The ```timedatectl``` is used for setting time zone and to activate ntp, [network time protocol](http://tldp.org/LDP/sag/html/ntp.html "Network Time Protocol"), synchronization.
 This part of systemd supersedes previous commands that ran to handle the clock. [timedatectl](https://www.freedesktop.org/software/systemd/man/timedatectl "timedatectl").
 The command `sudo timedatectl status` shows the current timedatectl configuration.
 You can also enable NTP and change the timezone via timedatectl, no need to use external NTP services anymore.
-The command

 > **Exercise:** Using the man command for `timedatectl` can you enable `ntp` synchronization?
 Can you change the timezone to UTC using the information at this URL: [https://www.freedesktop.org/software/systemd/man/timedatectl](https://www.freedesktop.org/software/systemd/man/timedatectl "timedatectl")?